kylejones200/mca/README.md

-# mca
+# multiple correspondence analysis
-multiple correspondence analysis
+Uses the technique of MCA to identify associations between Central Asian countries.